McShelby/hugo-theme-relearn/exampleSite/content/cont/imageeffects.en.md

 ## Extending

 As you can see in the above example, the `bg-white` parameter is not initially supported in the themes default settings.
-Nevertheless you are free to define arbitrary parameter by just adding them to the URL query parameter or set them in your `hugo.toml` or pages frontmatter.
+Nevertheless you are free to define arbitrary parameter by just adding them to the URL query parameter or set them in your `hugo.toml` or pages front matter.

 {{% notice note %}}
-If no extended parameter like `bg-white` in the example is set on the URL, a `class="nobg-white"` in the HTML will only be generated if a default value was set in the `hugo.toml` or pages frontmatter.
+If no extended parameter like `bg-white` in the example is set on the URL, a `class="nobg-white"` in the HTML will only be generated if a default value was set in the `hugo.toml` or pages front matter.
 {{% /notice %}}